 - Warranty breach: when a product is not fit for the purpose for which it was sold.

-All Australian employers have a legal duty to ensure a safe and healthy workplace.
 If you sustain a physical or mental injury at work or develop a work-related illness, you can pursue WorkCover compensation.
-In this case, you are claiming against your employer’s workers’ compensation insurance coverage, which is generally your state WorkCover insurer.
-Once your claim is accepted, you can receive funds for lost wages, medical expenses, travel costs etc., and a lump sum permanent impairment payout for long-term severe and permanent injuries (above a certain threshold).
+In this case, you are claiming against your state workers’ compensation insurance scheme.
+Once your claim is accepted, you can receive funds for lost wages, medical expenses, travel costs, and a lump sum permanent impairment payout for long-term severe and permanent injuries (above a certain threshold).

 Common types of workers’ compensation cases include: